jtempl/AsyncProxyServlet/README.md

 The MITRE ProxyServlet is based on the Apache asynchttpclient and runs under Java 1.8.
 Simple tests have been carried out under Tomcat7.

+This software is licensed under the Apache License, Version 2.0.